-Telecommunications physical infrastructure would thus be described as all physical infrastructures - as defined in the BCRD - that have been primarily made available or could be made available for the purpose of deploying a telecommunications network, and that will typically be owned (or at least, operated) by telecommunications operators.
+Telecommunications physical infrastructure would thus be described as all physical infrastructures - as defined in the BCRD - that have been deployed for the purposes of supporting a telecommunications network, and that will typically be owned (or at least, operated) by telecommunications operators (rather than by non-telecoms utility or network operators).

-In view of identifying the focal point, a number of additional issues may be considered by NRAs.
+In identifying the focal product, a number of additional issues may be considered by NRAs.